 Set inside the Brisbane Powerhouse, Bar Alto is a stalwart of New Farm’s best restaurants for good reason.
 Not only do they have one of the most incredible views in the whole of Brisbane, we could seriously name a hundred awesome things on the Italian menu.
-Okay, we'll just mention one: the braised goat shoulder with red chilli and kipfler potatoes is to die for.
+Okay, we'll just mention one: the slow cooked lamb shoulder with jus is to die for.

 The Balfour Kitchen

 Balfour Kitchen, sitting within the gorgeous boutique hotel Spicers Balfour, knows how to impress.
 Open for breakfast, lunch and dinner there’s a lot of goodness on offer.
-The brioche French toast with chocolate ganache is the star of the menu in the morning; but at night, seafood is the hero.
-We’re talking Fraser Isle spanner crab, coal grilled octopus and hot smoked barramundi for a start.
-Yes please.
+The chicken and waffles with kimchi is the star of the menu in the morning; but at night, it's all about French and Vietnamese fusion fare that makes use of ethical meats, sustainably sourced seafood and local produce.

 This colourful and relaxed Mexican spot will have you drooling from the beginning to end of your stay.
 With cosy interiors decked out in wood and an amazing flowering cactus mural, La Patrona will be your new favourite spot for all things Mexican.
 They’ve got a delicious array of street food and share dishes, making it the perfect spot to hit up with a group of friends or your date.
 Think smoky marinated slow-roasted lamb shoulder, three potato tacos, and plenty of tequila if you feel like living la vida loca.